 It is also important to be aware of the 20 minute flight which connects Trinidad to its sister Tobago.
 Flights are available through Caribbean Airlines and cost less than $50(USD) per person.

-See below for a listing of scheduled air service from other regional airports.
-If there aren't any flights from an airport near your home, a connecting flight from another Caribbean airport could be a good solution.
+Look below for a complete list of air service from regional airports.
+If you can't get a flight from an airport near your home, a connecting flight from a regional airport could be your best option.

 |Antigua, Antigua and Barbuda||ANU||LIAT|

 |Simpson Bay, The island of St. Martin and Sint Maarten||SXM||Caribbean Airlines|